AmberBentley/content-feu/pages/industry-knowledge/first-job.md

 | WATCH<br><br>Video: [ Mastering Web Developer Interview Code ](https://www.linkedin.com/learning/mastering-web-developer-interview-code/what-questions-are-asked-in-developer-interviews-with-john-riviello?u=43268076)<br>  - Section 3.
 Interviews with Working Professionals (2 hours)  <br>_You can also watch Questions and Tasks videos in section 1 and 2 to see some of the questions you might be asked in a technical interview._  |
 | :-: |

-You can also watch Questions and Tasks videos in section 1 and 2 to see some of the questions you might be asked in a technical interview.

 ## Lesson Task - Your First Job

 ## Lesson Task